jncraton/computational-thinking-cpsc2020/lectures/01-intro.md

 - Your talents can be developed
 - Learning requires effort
 - You are not "bad at math" in a fixed sense
-- Your talents may have room to grow
+- Your talents have room to grow

 Comparison
 ----------